Best OLED TV 2026: LG G6, Samsung S95H, Sony A95M Compared

 LG B4: Entry-level OLED.
 Slightly dimmer than the C series with a less powerful processor, but still an OLED with all the contrast benefits that entails.
 Great pick if you are upgrading from an LCD and want to keep the budget reasonable.

-LG C4: The default recommendation for most home theaters.
-Brighter than the B4, better motion handling, and four HDMI 2.1 ports for gaming.
+LG C6: The default recommendation for most home theaters.
+Standard WOLED panel with improved brightness over prior C-series models (~1,350 nits in 10% HDR window, up from the C5's ~1,165 nits), better motion handling, and four HDMI 2.1 ports for gaming.
 Available in sizes from 42 to 83 inches.
-If you are not sure which OLED to buy, this is probably it.
+The 77" and 83" C6H variants get Tandem OLED for significantly higher brightness.
+If you are not sure which OLED to buy, the 65" C6 at $2,700 is probably it.

-LG G4: Gallery series with a brighter MLA (Micro Lens Array) panel and a flush wall-mount design.
-Worth it if your room has some ambient light and you want the extra punch, or if the TV is a visual centerpiece you want to mount flat against the wall.
+LG G6: Gallery series with the brightest Tandem OLED panel LG has shipped.
+LG Display's panel-spec peak is 4,500 nits; FlatpanelsHD measured the retail set at 2,481 nits in calibrated Filmmaker mode on a 10% HDR window, with peaks of 3,106 nits on a 2% small-highlight window.
+Priced at $3,400 for the 65-inch.
+Worth it if your room has ambient light and you need the extra punch, or if the TV is a visual centerpiece you want to mount flat against the wall.

 Sony: Best Processing, Highest Price